The Basis of Other Artforms

 Categories of Drawing

 An enormous number of tools and implements can be used to draw, including slate pencils, metal styli, charcoal, and chalks, as well as traditional pens, pencils, and brushes, fountain pens, ball-point pens, and felt pencils; indeed, even chisels and diamonds are used for drawing.
+See also Automatism in Art for its automatic drawing.

 Partially consumed pieces of wood have been used ever since the era of Prehistoric art, when paleolithic artists produced the amazing cave painting to be found at Chauvet, Lascaux and Altamira.
 The tradition was maintained by the Old Masters, whose preparatory charcoal drawings for mural, panel, and even miniature painting can still occasionally be seen under the pigment.
 Drawing charcoal typically gives a porous and not very adhesive stroke.
 A pointed charcoal pencil can produce exceptionally thin lines; if used broadside on the surface, it creates evenly toned planes.
 Rubbing and smudging the charcoal line results in dimmed intermediate shades and delicate transitions.
 Due to its slight adhesiveness, charcoal is ideal for corrective sketching, but if the drawing is to be preserved, it needs to be protected by a fixative.